 Both the West Side Project and East Side Project (under both Options A and B) will provide 15 percent MPDUs across a variety of unit types and sizes.
-It is only by virtue of the additional height permitted by the Sector Plan (for redeveloping in a manner that benefits the Farm Women's Cooperative Market for the West Side Properties, and for redeveloping with the Farm Women's Cooperative Market for 7121 Wisconsin Avenue) that the Joint Venture will be able to improve the Farm Women's Cooperative Market into the "civic green" envisioned by the Sector Plan.
+It is only by virtue of the additional height permitted by the Sector Plan (for redeveloping in a manner that benefits the Farm Women's Cooperative Market for the West Side Properties, and for redeveloping with the Farm Women's Cooperative Market for 7121 Wisconsin Avenue) that the Joint Venture will be able to improve the Farm Women's Cooperative Market to resemble the civic green-like open space that is envisioned by the Sector Plan.